 Many different people from many parts of the United States comprise the group of people called Native American.
 The lore is rich and diverse; some tales are humorous, others are serious.
 Some stories are about people who lived — or might have lived — long ago; others are about real children who you may know as a friend or neighbor today.
 Meet them all between the pages of the books recommended here.
-On our bilingual sister site, Colorín Colorado, you can find many more children's books that celebrate American Indian/Alaska Native heritage.
+With our Book Finder tool, you can find many more children's books that celebrate American Indian, Alaska Native, and Native Hawaiian heritage.

 Between Earth and Sky: Legends of Native American Sacred Places

 Bruchac frames 11 legends of Native American sacred places with a conversation between Little Turtle and his uncle, Old Bear, who says, "There are sacred places all around us…They are found in the East and in the North, in the South and in the West, as well as Above, Below, and the place Within."…The text is printed in stanzas, enhancing the image of prose poems.

 When Bear brags and Chipmunk teases, the results are an angry bear and a striped chipmunk.
 Animated language and colorful illustrations tell a Native American pourquoi story — a tale that explains why — that's perfect for sharing aloud.

 How the Stars Fell into the Sky: A Navajo Legend

 Richly hued illustrations are used to show how First Woman tried to guide humans by providing the “laws of the world” by writing them in the sky with her jewels (the stars).
 Things change, however, when trickster Coyote tries to help, tires of the task, and then tosses the rest of the jewels into the night sky with beautiful if chaotic results.